scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 - “MethylVI: a generative model of scBS-seq data” – (single author missing)
 - “ResolVI: probabilistic deconvolution of spatial transcriptomics” – (if available)
 - “scVIVA: niche-aware spatial VAE” – (if available)

-*Figures from provided slides will be embedded in placeholders above once available.
-Reach out on GitHub or scverse forums for feedback or contribution!*